niekados/chapter-one/README.md

-# chapterOne
+# Chapter One

 <img src="" alt="Am I Responsive" style="width:90%;">

-"ChapterOne" is an online bookstore designed to support emerging authors by providing them with a platform to share their work.
+"Chapter One" is an online bookstore designed to support emerging authors by providing them with a platform to share their work.
 Focused on selling affordable, digital PDF books, Chapter One aims to connect readers with fresh voices in literature, offering them a unique way to support new authors at the start of their writing journey.
 With a minimalist design, integrated Stripe payments, and Mailchimp newsletters, Chapter One fosters an accessible environment for both authors and readers passionate about discovering new stories.

 **[Link to the deployed application]()**